TheBitty/BitStrike/README.md

 ## Legal Disclaimer

 This tool is provided for legitimate security research and education only.
-The developers of BitStrike:
+I developer of BitStrike:

 1. Do not condone, encourage or support any unauthorized access to computer systems
 2. Expressly prohibit the use of this software for any illegal activities